Ketamine: Recreational use

-At sub-anesthetic doses ketamine produces a dissociative state, characterised by a sense of detachment from one's physical body and the external world that is known as depersonalization and derealization.
+At sub-anesthetic doses, ketamine produces a dissociative state, characterised by a sense of detachment from one's physical body and the external world that is known as depersonalization and derealization.
 At sufficiently high doses, users may experience what is called the "K-hole", a state of dissociation with visual and auditory hallucination.
-John C. Lilly, Marcia Moore, D. M. Turner, and David Woodard (amongst others) have written extensively about their own entheogenic and psychonautic experiences with ketamine.
+John C. Lilly, Marcia Moore, and D. M. Turner (among others) have written extensively about their own entheogenic and psychonautic experiences with ketamine.
 Turner died prematurely due to drowning during presumed unsupervised ketamine use.
-In 2006 the Russian edition of Adam Parfrey's Apocalypse Culture II was banned and destroyed by authorities owing to its inclusion of an essay by Woodard about the entheogenic use of, and psychonautic experiences with, ketamine.

-Recreational ketamine use has been implicated in deaths globally, with more than 90 deaths in England and Wales in the years of 2005–2013.
+Recreational ketamine use has been implicated in deaths globally, with more than 90 deaths in England and Wales in 2005–2013.
 They include accidental poisonings, drownings, traffic accidents, and suicides.
 The majority of deaths were among young people.
-Because of its ability to cause confusion and amnesia, ketamine has been used for date rape.
+Several months after being found dead in his hot tub, actor Matthew Perry's October 2023 apparent drowning death was revealed to have been caused by a ketamine overdose, and, while other factors were present, the acute effects of ketamine were ruled to be the primary cause of death.
+Due to its ability to cause confusion and amnesia, ketamine has been used for date rape.

 Research

-Ketamine is under investigation for its potential in treating treatment-resistant depression.
-Ketamine is a known psychoplastogen, which refers to a compound capable of promoting rapid and sustained neuroplasticity.

-A phase 2 clinical study showed that ketamine can safely and effectively reduce levodopa-induced dyskinesia in patients with Parkinson’s disease.
-A phase II clinical trial is underway to test the use of ketamine as an antidepressant for patients with Parkinson’s disease.
+Ketamine, in the form of esketamine, is approved in the United States for treating treatment-resistant depression.
+In vivo, ketamine rapidly activates the mTOR pathway, promoting synaptogenesis and reversing stress-related synaptic deficits in the prefrontal cortex, which might underlie its fast-acting antidepressant effects in treatment-resistant depression.
+A 2023 meta-analysis found that racemic ketamine, particularly at higher doses, is more effective than esketamine in reducing depression severity, with more sustained benefits over time.

+Ketamine has shown potential for rapid and tolerable symptom relief in obsessive-compulsive disorder, but evidence is limited and inconsistent.

+The British critical psychiatrist Joanna Moncrieff has critiqued the use and study of ketamine and related drugs like psychedelics for treatment of psychiatric disorders, highlighting concerns including excessive hype around these drugs, questionable biologically-based theories of benefit, blurred lines between medical and recreational use, flawed clinical trial findings, financial conflicts of interest, strong expectancy effects and large placebo responses, small and short-term benefits over placebo, and their potential for difficult experiences and adverse effects, among others.

-Veterinary medicine
+Veterinary uses

-In veterinary anaesthesia, ketamine is often used for its anaesthetic and analgesic effects on cats, dogs, rabbits, rats, and other small animals.
-It is frequently used in induction and anaesthetic maintenance in horses.
-It is an important part of the "rodent cocktail", a mixture of drugs used for anaesthetising rodents.
-Veterinarians often use ketamine with sedative drugs to produce balanced anaesthesia and analgesia, and as a constant-rate infusion to help prevent pain wind-up.
+In veterinary anesthesia, ketamine is often used for its anesthetic and analgesic effects on cats, dogs, rabbits, rats, and other small animals.
+It is frequently used in induction and anesthetic maintenance in horses.
+It is an important part of the "rodent cocktail", a mixture of drugs used for anesthetising rodents.
+Veterinarians often use ketamine with sedative drugs to produce balanced anesthesia and analgesia, and as a constant-rate infusion to help prevent pain wind-up.
 Ketamine is also used to manage pain among large animals.
-It is the primary intravenous anaesthetic agent used in equine surgery, often in conjunction with detomidine and thiopental, or sometimes guaifenesin.
+It is the primary intravenous anesthetic agent used in equine surgery, often in conjunction with detomidine and thiopental, or sometimes guaifenesin.

-Ketamine appears not to produce sedation or anaesthesia in snails.
+Ketamine appears not to produce sedation or anesthesia in snails.
 Instead, it appears to have an excitatory effect.